Kaspar T. Locher Summer Creative Scholarships

 Application materials, including letters of recommendation, must be submitted to Michael Knutson by Monday, March 30, 2015.

 - A 500-750 word description of your proposed project and an additional 500 word statement on your previous work and experiences that has prepared you for carrying out this project.
 Submit the proposal and statement as a PDF document to email@example.com.

 - At least two recommendations from persons, one of them a member of the Reed faculty, who can comment on the merits of your project and your ability to carry it out.
-These letters may also be sent via email to email@example.com.
+These letters should also be sent via email to firstname.lastname@example.org.

 Frequently Asked Questions